 - to monitor health and safety and the management of the premises;

-- The governing body at Chapelford Village Primary fulfils its responsibilities through three committees which meet regularly to agree plans for the school.
+- The local governing body at Chapelford Village Primary fulfils its responsibilities through the Local Governing Body meetings.
 We also have specific responsibilities and links with classes and teaching staff in the school.

 Achievements of the Governing Body: